Mission-Centered Churches

 In our post-Christendom, secular-atheistic American context, the Great Commission (“go and make disciples” [Matt.
 28:19] and the Greatest Commission (“as my Father hath sent me, even so send I you” [John 20:21]) are, and have always been, the defined mission of the church: disciple making.[6]

 Therefore, missional – sharing our faith in our circles of influence and shaping our communities for the common good – must be the identity of today’s church.
-By (re-)establishing a function-based ecclesiology, I believe we will recapture a biblical and theological approach to “church” that is holistic and adaptable to any and all social landscapes, today’s included.
+By (re-)establishing a function-based ecclesiology, I believe we will recapture a biblical and theological approach to “church” that is holistic and adaptable to all social landscapes, today’s included.

 By synchronizing and integrating the four feeder functions of the church, we will create spiritually mature believers who are enthusiastic about and equipped to engage in the missional call and identity of the church.

-Rev. Isaac Hayes is the president of Healing of the Soul Ministries.
-He is also an Assistant Pastor at the Apostolic Church of God in Chicago, IL, and a doctoral student at Trinity Evangelical Divinity School in Deerfield, IL.
-Follow Rev. Hayes on Facebook, Twitter, and Instagram at @RevIsaacHayes.
+Dr. Isaac Hayes is an Assistant Pastor at the Apostolic Church of God in Chicago, Illinois, and author of “Men After God’s Heart: 10 Principles of Brotherly Love.”
+He also has a Doctor of Ministry degree from Trinity Evangelical Divinity School.
+Follow Dr. Hayes on Facebook, Twitter, Instagram, and YouTube at @RevIsaacHayes.

 [1] Dan Nässelqvist, “Apostle,” ed.
 John D. Barry et al., in The Lexham Bible Dictionary (Bellingham, WA: Lexham Press, 2016).
 [2] Harold W. Hoehner, “Ephesians,” in The Bible Knowledge Commentary: An Exposition of the Scriptures, ed.
 J. F. Walvoord and R. B. Zuck, vol. 2 (Wheaton, IL: Victor Books, 1985), 635.
 [3] A. Skevington Wood, “Ephesians,” vol. 11, in The Expositor’s Bible Commentary: Ephesians through Philemon, ed.
 Frank E. Gaebelein (Grand Rapids, MI: Zondervan Publishing House, 1981), 58.
 [4] Ibid., 58.
 [5] Craig S. Keener, The IVP Bible Background Commentary: New Testament (Downers Grove, IL: InterVarsity Press, 1993), Eph 4:11.
 [6] Ross Hastings, Missional God, Missional Church: Hope for Re-Evangelizing the West (Downers Grove, IL: IVP Academic, 2012), 23.
 [7] David M. Gustafson, Gospel Witness: Evangelism in Word and Deed (Grand Rapids: Eerdmans Publishing Co., 2019), 218-21.